-2021 2020

-\$ \$
+2022 \$ 2021 \$

 Other revenue

-- Market development fund income - 10,000

-- Cash flow boost 21,564 35,940
+- Cash flow boost - 21,564

-- Other revenue 9 36
+- Other revenue 9 9

-21,573 45,976
+9 21,573

 Note 9.
 Finance Income

 The company holds financial instruments measured at amortised cost.
 Interest income is recognised at the effective interest rate.

 Term deposits which can be readily converted to a known amount of cash and subject to an insignificant risk of change may qualify as a cash equivalent.